Avinash905/react-covid-data/README.md

 # ✨React-covid-data✨

 <h3>Description :</h3>
-This website fetches covid data of Indian states from an [api](https://data.covid19india.org/v4/min/data.min.json) and displays the data in a tabular form.
+This website fetches covid data of Indian states from an api and displays the data in a tabular form.

-The project is live at [Click Me](https://covid-data-react.netlify.app/)👈
+Link of the api website: (https://data.covid19india.org/) The project is live at [Click Me](https://covid-data-react.netlify.app/)👈

 ### 📃Features :